In the modern world, disconnection, distraction and divisive opinions can often inform our experience of relationships, family and community.

 Attachment theory assumes that children need to form a secure relationship with a primary caregiver in order to attain the confidence to explore the world.
-It also suggests that behavior is learned primarily through childhood experiences, rather than being determined at birth.
+It also suggests behavior is learned primarily through childhood experiences, rather than determined at birth.

 Growing evidence shows the connection between positive relationships and well-being.
-Positive relationships have also been shown to reduce the impact of difficult times.
+Positive relationships have also been shown to reduce the impact of difficult circumstances.
 A Relational Health model focuses on health as the result of many connected pieces of a complex social system.

 Harm reduction is a set of practices and programs to improve the health and social well-being of those who use drugs.
 Harm reduction is also a movement for justice and human rights built on respect for substance users.
-It’s about meeting people where they are, and serving people based on their needs.